 Backpacking backpacks are built to hold up to a whole lot of abuse—after all, what other piece of gear do you routinely rake past sharp branches, throw on the ground, or sit on top of?
 That said, not all packs are created equal, and some are much more durable than others.
 The fabric denier (a measure of the fabric's thickness) offers the best clue to a pack's durability—on our list, the packs range from 100-denier to 600-denier nylon, with reinforcements as strong as 1000-denier.
 As expected, packs are generally reinforced at their base, in addition to common wear points like the front, lid, and hipbelt pockets.

 Of course, the main downside to thicker fabric is added weight.
 As a result, many lightweight and ultralight backpacks sacrifice a bit of durability with relatively thin builds.
-To maintain the best of both worlds, premium UL backpacks will often feature Dyneema, which is known for its impressive strength-to-weight ratio (and is also very expensive).
-But while it's worth being aware of a pack's fabric weight and composition, thin fabrics shouldn't necessarily be a deterrent, unless you're incredibly hard on your gear, love to bushwack, or wear a backpack for work (as in the case of guides or trail crew).
+To maintain the best of both worlds, premium UL backpacks will often feature Dyneema or Ultra, both of which are known for their impressive strength-to-weight ratios (and steep price tags).
+But while it's worth being aware of a pack's fabric weight and composition, thin fabrics shouldn't necessarily be a deterrent unless you're incredibly hard on your gear, love to bushwack, or wear a backpack for work (as in the case of guides or trail crew).
 We've been pleasantly surprised with the durability of packs like the Gregory Focal (100D & 210D) and Osprey Exos (100D & 400D), and consider them to be sufficiently durable for most users.

 Padding and Support